 - ,german shepherd bad breath

-- ,why does my 4 month old german shepherd breath smell
+- ,why does my german shepherd breathe so hard

 - ,german shepherds breath smells

 - ,german shepherd-dog bad breathe problems

 - ,why does my german shepherd have such bad breath